Non-Interactive Oblivious Transfer and One-Time Programs from Noisy Quantum Storage: Introduction

 \subsection{Related Work}

 \paragraph{OT in Restricted Settings:} The impossibility of unconditional \gls{OT} from exclusively informational theoretical considerations demands extra assumptions, either physical or computational, beyond the validity of quantum mechanics~\cite{PRA:Lo97}.
-The first (explicitly called) quantum-based \gls{OT} protocol~\cite{C:BBCS92} was constructed in the same setup of the original Conjugate Coding~\cite{ACM:Wiesner83}, and was also not secure, albeit not so drastically.
-In fact, the authors even described possible measurement attacks compromising \sender{}-security, wherein the \receiver{} would delay the measurements and implement multi-qubit measurements later on.
+The first proposals for quantum-based \gls{OT} protocols were constructed in the same setup of the original Conjugate Coding~\cite{ACM:Wiesner83}, and were secure only in certain restricted settings~\cite{CK88,C:BBCS92}.
+In fact, the authors of~\cite{C:BBCS92} even described possible measurement attacks compromising \sender{}-security, wherein the \receiver{} would delay the measurements and implement multi-qubit measurements later on.
 Thus, in order to establish security, one should still require that the \receiver{} implements the measurements at the desired time, by any means necessary, e.g., computational or physical limitations.
 One alternative they propose is assuming the existence of commitment schemes secure against limited computing power, say using \glspl{OWF}~\cite{C:BBCS92}.
 In fact, a recent line of work has confirmed the belief that the weaker assumption of \glspl{OWF} suffices for secure \gls{OT} in the quantum world~\cite{EC:GLSV21,C:BCKM21}, as opposed to the classical setting where \gls{PKC} is known to be a requirement~\cite{STOC:IR89}.
 As an alternate approach, one may consider physically motivated restrictions, like bounding the memory of the adversaries, the \gls{BQSM}.
 This type of restriction had already been invoked in the classical setting~\cite{JC:Maurer92,C:CM97}, with explicit \gls{OT} constructions presented therein~\cite{FOCS:CCM98}, before being considered in the quantum setting \cite{FOCS:DFSS05} (only bounding the total quantum storage), and further generalized to a more realistic scenario \cite{PRL:WST08} (unbounded quantum storage, but noisy).
 Precisely, in \cite{PRA:S10} the \gls{NQSM} was explicitly leveraged in order to prove the security of \cite{C:BBCS92}.
 Recently, constructions leveraging physical restricted models (\gls{BQSM}) together with computational assumptions (Learning-With-Errors) have been proposed, opening up a wide range of new applications and enabling device-independent \gls{OT}~\cite{NJP:BY23}.